Why study with us

 Our CDT is perfectly placed to deliver outstanding, well-rounded student experience.

-Building on a tradition of world-leading research and innovation at Edinburgh, our Centre will train a new generation of interdisciplinary scientists who will shape the development of AI within biomedical research over the next decades.
-Our students will be equipped with all the technical skills to realise biomedical breakthroughs through AI while anticipating and addressing the societal issues connected with their research.
+Building on a tradition of world-leading research and innovation at the University of Edinburgh, our Centre will train a new generation of interdisciplinary scientists who will shape the development of AI within biomedical research over the next decades.
+Our students will gain the skills, knowledge and acumen to realise biomedical breakthroughs using AI while anticipating and addressing the societal issues connected with their research.

-- Extensive choice of projects at the intersection of AI, biomedicine and social sciences, under supervision and guidance of world-leading academic and clinical experts.
+- Extensive choice of projects at the intersection of AI, biomedicine and social sciences, under guidance of world-leading researchers and clinical experts.

-- Interdisciplinary training programme comprising a bespoke bootcamp, taught courses, workshops, group projects and other activities.
+- Interdisciplinary training programme comprising a bespoke bootcamp, taught courses, workshops, taster projects and other activities.

 - Opportunities for joint projects, research visits, internships and other collaboration with our extensive network of research and industry partners worldwide.

-- Tailored training in public engagement, entrepreneurship awareness and leadership skills.
+- Tailored training in public engagement, entrepreneurship awareness, responsible innovation and leadership skills.